Characters: One Piece: The Seven Warlords of the Sea

 - Wine Is Classy: When not out slaughtering pirates, he can be seen relaxing in his mansion with a book and a glass of red wine.

 - World's Greatest Swordsman: Everyone in the setting recognizes him as the greatest swordsman in the world, and he more than lives up to the honor.

-- The Worf Effect: During the Marineford arc, Mihawk makes Luffy look like an amateur.
+- The Worf Effect: During the Marineford arc, Mihawk proves just how outclassed Luffy really is compared to what's waiting in the New World.
 In the anime, Mihawk defeats Jinbe, who had interrupted his schooling of Luffy, in one blow.

 - Let it be said that when Mihawk decides to fight, SOMEONE IS GETTING WORFED.